Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Platform.md

 zero warnings/errors.
 No application code was changed during this investigation.
 The platform acceptance gate remains open: this pass found two concrete gaps.

-Follow-up: the [shared column DPI fix](ColumnDpi.md) now addresses the fixed-width finding below.
-The [contrast icon fix](NativeDarkMode-Icons.md) also addresses the observed black-on-dark failure.
+The fixed-width DPI finding remains outside the focused dark-mode change.
+The [contrast icon fix](NativeDarkMode-Icons.md) addresses the observed black-on-dark failure.
 This document retains the original measurements as the reproduction; full physical/platform validation remains open.

 ## Fixed column widths at high DPI